kagruber2412/RIntroduction/RMarkdown.md

 2. Render the file.

-Rmarkdown will use the pandoc program to transform the file into a new format.
-Rmarkdown will preserve the text, code results, and formatting contained in the original `.Rmd` file.
+R Markdown will use the **pandoc** program to transform the file into a new format.
+R Markdown will preserve the text, code results, and formatting contained in the original `.Rmd` file.

 ![](Ressources/Markdown4.png)